mv5903/partyfy/readme.md

 For those who are curious, here is a general overview of the stack used to create this application:
 - Frontend: React with Typescript
 - Backend: Node.js with Express using the Next.js framework
-- Database: Vercel's PostrgreSQL database with Prisma ORM
+- Database: Vercel's PostrgreSQL database with Prisma ORM for Typescript
 - Authentication: Auth0
 - Hosting: Vercel

-# Important Note
-This application is not guranteed to work publicly, as my app is still pending extended quota mode from Spotify's review team.
-This means that in order for the app to work for you, I must add you to my list of approved users.
-If you would like to be added or be shown a live demo for the time being, please send me an email at **mv5903@gmail.com** and we can discuss futher.